-Figure of cult of dead
+Figure of worship of forces of vegetation

 Part of the collection: Stone figurines from West Africa